-Emergency equipment and medicines were mostly available as described in recognised guidance.
+Emergency equipment and medicines were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
-We saw that some airways and facemasks were out of date.
-We also saw that the practice emergency kit included midazolam but not the buccal version as recommended in guidelines.
-The principal dentist made immediate arrangements to rectify any deficiencies and said that they would review the checking process to ensure this did not happen in future.

 Staff recruitment

 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
 This reflected the relevant legislation.
 We looked at all staff recruitment records.
 These showed the practice followed their recruitment procedure.